Improving efficiency in transporting average treatment effects: Semiparametric RAL estimator incorporating knowledge of the causal structure underlying effect heterogeneity

 A particular case of this identification result where $V=Z$ has been shown previously \citep{colnet2021generalizing,zeng2023efficient}.
-We focus on the statistical parameter $\theta$ for the remainder of the paper, as this allows for pooling in estimating the inner expectation, which is possible in our illustrative application since we measured the covariates $V$ in both samples.
+We focus on the statistical parameter $\theta$ for the remainder of the paper, as this allows for pooling data from both the source and target populations in estimating the inner expectation, which is possible in our motivating application since we measured the covariates $V$ in both samples.
 However, when only $Z$ but not $V\backslash Z$ is measured in the target population, $\theta$ is unidentifiable (we cannot estimate $\E[f(V)\mid Z]$) and $\theta_{\text{alt}}$ must be used instead.
-We describe an estimator for $\theta_{\text{alt}}$ in Section S2 Supplementary Materials.
+We describe an estimator for $\theta_{\text{alt}}$ in Section S3 of the Supplement.